-The Australian Institute of Health and Welfare (AlHW) has calculated this indicator using data extracted from the AlHW NHMD, the NMD and Australian Bureau of Statistics (ABS) population data.
+The AIHW has calculated this indicator using data extracted from the AIHW NHMD, the NMD and Australian Bureau of Statistics (ABS) population data.

 The AIHW is a national agency set up by the Australian Government under the Australian Institute of Health and Welfare Act 1987 to provide reliable, regular and relevant information and statistics on Australia's health and welfare.
 It is an independent corporate Commonwealth entity governed by a management board, and accountable to the Australian Parliament through the Health portfolio.